Bad-Badly | Commonly Confused Words

 etymology

-• Badly is an adverb, used to describe a verb, so it tells how something is done.
+• Badly is an adverb that modifies a verb, describing how an action is performed.

-• Think of bad as describing what something is, while badly describes how it is done.
+• Remember that bad describes something or someone, while badly describes how something is done.

 © 2025 Lithium Lab Pte Ltd